-This service continues to support the risk management of partner agencies through the delivery of community-based group treatment programmes and individual interventions, addressing the behaviour and attitudes associated with sexual offending.
-In addition, staff provide assessments and offer advice and consultation to criminal justice social workers in Edinburgh, the Lothians and Scottish Borders.
+This service continues to support partner agencies in the risk management of people with sexual convictions through the delivery of community-based group treatment programmes and individual interventions, addressing the behaviour and attitudes associated with sexual offending.
+In addition, staff provide assessments and offer advice and consultation to criminal justice social workers in Edinburgh, the Lothians, and Scottish Borders.